Nandini-49/Final-Year-Project/README.md

 ## 1. Project Overview

-A robust final-year project should include the following objectives:

 1. **Modular Sub-Models**
    - **Plant Disease Detection**: A CNN trained on leaf imagery
    - **Nutrient Management**: A regression or tree-based model estimating fertilizer impact